acjay/webdev101/README.md

 - You should know what information you can safely ignore for a given goal.

 That last point is important.
 I've seen many a newcomer get lost applying a whole raft of unnecessary technology to solve simple problems.
 In this space the ability to filter information is just as important as the ability to understand it.

+## The process

+The plan here is to start with the parts of a web application that are closest to the user experience.
+We'll explore what can be done in a single file that lives on your computer.
+As we hit the limitations of that setup, we'll add new pieces to get beyond those limitations.
+We're not going to look at a whole lot of code in the process.
+But first, let's discuss [what we mean by web application](https://github.com/acjay/webdev101/blob/master/01-What_is_a_web_application.md).